Spencerx/microformat-generator/README.md

 =====================

-Simple site to generate coworking microformat html Using it to create, log, modify metadata for coworking.
+Simple site to generate coworking microformat html Using it to create and log metadata.